-Kansas City, Missouri December 3, 2020
+Kansas City, Missouri November 29, 2021

-TULSA INDUSTRIAL AUTHORITY (A Component Unit of the City of Tulsa, Oklahoma) MANAGEMENT'S DISCUSSION AND ANALYSIS June 30, 2020
+(A Component Unit of the City of Tulsa, Oklahoma) MANAGEMENT'S DISCUSSION AND ANALYSIS June 30, 2021 and 2020

-As the management of the Tulsa Industrial Authority (the "Authority"), a component unit of the City of Tulsa, Oklahoma (the "City"), we offer readers of the Authority's financial statements this narrative overview and analysis of the financial activities of the Authority for the years ended June 30, 2020.
+As the management of the Tulsa Authority for Economic Opportunity (the "Authority"), a component unit of the City of Tulsa, Oklahoma (the "City"), we offer readers of the Authority's financial statements this narrative overview and analysis of the financial activities of the Authority for the years ended June 30, 2021 and 2020.
 We encourage readers to consider the information presented here in conjunction with the Authority's financial statements and notes as a whole.